 The loan is usually determined by the value of your property and how much equity you have in the home.
-Lenders tend you to let you borrow up to 75% – 85% of your total home value after the necessary paperwork is approved.
+Lenders tend to let you borrow up to 75% – 85% of your total home value.

-This means you are eligible to receive a $125,000 of your home loan.
+This means you are eligible to receive a $150,000 for your home loan.
 Again, this is a rough estimate but it shows you how to determine the amount of a home equity loan.

 Simply plug in your specific mortgage numbers or use a home equity calculator to determine your estimated home equity loan amount.

 A home equity lump sum loan will give you all of the money at once, unlike HELOCs which we will cover next.
 This makes home equity loans great for projects where you know the total amount needed.